List of tallest buildings in Toronto

 Three of Toronto's main skylines sit along Yonge Street.
 From front to back: North York City Centre, Yonge–Eglinton, and downtown.

-Toronto is the largest city in Canada, with a metropolitan area population of over 6.2 million in 2021.
-Many of Toronto's tallest buildings are also the tallest in all of Canada.
-Toronto has one of the largest skylines in the world, with 108 completed skyscrapers taller than 150 m (492 ft), 31 of which have a height greater than 200 m (656 ft).
+Toronto is the largest city in Canada, with a metropolitan area population of just over 7.1 million (2026).
+Eight of Toronto's tallest buildings are also the tallest in all of Canada.
+Toronto has one of the largest skylines in the world, with 111 completed skyscrapers taller than 150 m (492 ft) as of 2026, 32 of which have a height greater than 200 m (656 ft).
 It is the third largest skyline in North America, after New York City and Chicago.
-The city's tallest building since 1975 has been First Canadian Place, which rises 298 metres (978 ft) tall.
+The city's tallest building since late 2025 has been SkyTower at Pinnacle One Yonge, which rises 351.8 metres (1,154 ft) tall.
 It is also the tallest building in Canada.
 However, the tallest free-standing structure in the city is the 553.3 m (1,815 ft) CN Tower, which was the tallest free-standing structure in the world from 1975 until 2007, and remains the most prominent landmark on Toronto's skyline.

 The history of skyscrapers in Toronto began in 1894 with the construction of the Beard Building, which is often regarded as the first skyscraper in the city.
 Toronto went through its first building boom in the late 1920s and early 1930s, increasing the number of tall buildings in the city.
 Following the Great Depression, there was a great lull in high-rise construction for over 30 years.
 A second, larger building boom began in the 1960s, which saw the construction of many recognizable commercial skyscrapers, such as the TD Bank Tower and Commerce Court West in 1973, the aforementioned First Canadian Place, and the postmodernist skyscrapers of Scotia Plaza and TD Canada Trust Tower towards the end of the boom.